If you have unauthorized absence from upper secondary school

 What happens if your school decides you have unauthorized absence

-1. The school will report to CSN that you have unauthorized absence.
-If you have unauthorized absence, you are not considered to be a full-time student and you are therefore not entitled to a grant.
+- The school will report to CSN that you have unauthorized absence.
+If you have unauthorized absence, you are not considered to be a full-time student and you are therefore not entitled to any grants from CSN.

-2. CSN will stop the payment of your grant(s) and investigate whether you have received too much money.
+- CSN will stop the payments of your grant(s) and investigate whether you have received too much money.

-3. When your school assesses you are studying full-time again, the school will report that to CSN.
+- When your school assesses you are studying full-time again, the school will report that to CSN.
+The report will create a new task for CSN that we will take care of automatically.

-4. You will be entitled to your grant(s) again but if you have received money to which you were not entitled, it may be some time before your payments start up.
+- You will be entitled to your grant(s) again.
+In some cases, we can now deduct the amount you have received too much.
+Because of this it may take some time before your payments start up again.
 Read more under the heading “If you have to pay money back to CSN”.

 Warning!
-When a student grant is stopped, allowances from other authorities may also be stopped, such as the family’s housing allowance and multi-child allowance from Försäkringskassan.
+When a student grant is stopped, allowances from other authorities may also be stopped, such as the family’s housing allowance, maintenance support and multi-child allowance from Försäkringskassan.

 If you have to pay money back to CSN